Group aims to harness anger over crime to oust LA prosecutor – KION546

 Associated Press

-LOS ANGELES (AP) — Los Angeles County’s progressive prosecutor could be tossed from office like his counterpart in San Francisco after opponents on Wednesday said they would submit more than enough signatures to qualify for an election to recall District Attorney George Gascón, who they say is soft on crime.
+LOS ANGELES (AP) — Los Angeles County’s progressive prosecutor could be tossed from office like his counterpart in San Francisco after opponents on Wednesday said they submitted more than enough signatures to qualify for an election to recall District Attorney George Gascón, who they say is soft on crime.

-The campaign spent about $8 million to gather 717,000 signatures they planned to deliver by truck to the Los Angeles Registrar for verification.
+The campaign spent about $8 million to gather 717,000 signatures they delivered by truck to the Los Angeles Registrar for verification.
 Even if 20% of signatures are invalidated, which has been typical in California recall efforts, the number would still exceed the required 567,000.
-That figure reflects 10% of the registered voters in the nation’s most populated county.
+That figure reflects 10% of registered voters in the nation’s most populous county.

 Tim Lineberger, a spokesman for the recall campaign, said the signature gathering was the hardest part of the campaign.